cbisiere/tiny-prolog2/README.md

 ```

 and `insert(f)` to insert rules and queries from a file with file path `f`.

+You can navigate into the history of previous queries using the up and down arrow keys.

 When you are done, use `quit` or hit `Ctrl+C` to quit the interpreter.